sgost/contentconcepts-data/services/blogpost_editing.md

   ]
 }
 editingHighlights: {
-  title: "Highlights of our manuscript editing services",
+  title: "Highlights of our Blog Editing service",
   highlights: [
     {
       id: 1,
       title: "Affordable Prices",
-      description: "Our manuscript editing fee is one of the best in the industry for the level of quality work we offer from our trusted PhD and native English editors.",
+      description: "Our Blog Editing fee is one of the best in the industry for the level of quality work we offer from our trusted blogpost editors.",
       image: "../assets/affordable.svg"
     },
     {
       id: 2,
       title: "Superior Support",
-      description: "You can talk to your manuscript editor until you are satisfied with our editing service, get your queries answered via email or chat and send your manuscript after review from journal editor for further check.",
+      description: "You can talk to your blogpost editor until you are satisfied with our editing service, get your queries answered via email or chat and send your blogpost content after review for further check.",
       image: "../assets/support.svg"
     },
     {